 Even the big guy in the red suit checks his list twice.
 Your company’s house lists contain customers ripe for up-selling or cross-selling, as well as models for prospects derived from the profile of current customers.
 You’ve already invested heavily in nurturing these individuals, and have insight on what campaigns and messages will be of greatest interest to them.

-Oftentimes, especially during this busy season, there just simply aren’t enough resources internally to scrub lists and mine data.
+Oftentimes, especially during this busy season, managing email marketing lists and campaigns is tricky and there just simply aren’t enough resources internally to scrub lists and mine data.
 But taking the time to carefully review house lists can not only encourage sales, but can lead to more intelligent purchases of supplement lists for your campaigns.

 Before your holiday campaigns move forward, ensure that your list is of high quality from the start and that you’re abiding with anti-spamming requirements.
 Update any customer data, including addresses that need filling in or fixing, and remove individuals who are no longer at companies you’re trying to reach.
 Work with credible outside data experts to carefully analyze and examine your list information for a fresh perspective and strategy.